Ifycode/Ifycode/README.md

 #### WHAT I'M BUILDING

-Currently developing **Build in Blocks**, a framework consisting a group of libraries (i.e. it's a developer tool suite) with in-built intelligence that tracks the state of your (web, mobile, desktop) app's code resources.
-It uses this dynamic data (i.e. data unique to your code base) to intuitively deliver a highly performant and accessible app, saving engineers and R&D teams time during app development and drastically reducing the very high costs associated with app maintainance/upgrades.
+Currently developing **Build in Blocks**, a framework consisting of a group of libraries with in-built intelligence that tracks the state of your app's code resources (web, mobile, desktop).
+It uses this dynamic data to intuitively deliver highly performant and accessible applications, saving engineers and R&D teams significant time and drastically reducing the high costs associated with app maintenance and upgrades.
 Its structured environment also eliminates expensive "trial-and-error" loops that drive up AI token usage costs.

 **Release cycle & sprint board:** https://github.com/orgs/build-in-blocks/projects/2/views/6